The Bulgarian antiaircraft artillery

 In addition during July every a/a sections received one Schwarzlosе MG for its close-defence : in all 20 machine guns were delivered to the fighting units.

 On 25 July 8th and 9th batteries were armed with special anti-air guns sent by German Army (76.2mm Russian guns seized as trophies).
 Every battery had 3 two-guns sections, and was equipped with 2 binoculars and a 1.25 m base clinometer for measuring the angle of slope and the azimuth of the enemy planes.
-The two batteries were used to protect the troops at the front : the 8th a/a battery was assigned to Bulgarian 2nd Army, while the 9th a/a battery to Bulgarian 1st Army, with its 34th a/a section attached to 5th Dunavska Division, and German 11th Army, with 32nd a/a section attached to 2nd Trakiska and 33th a/a section to 3rd Balkanska Division).
+The two batteries were used to protect the troops at the front : the 8th a/a battery was assigned to the Bulgarian 2nd Army, while the 9th a/a battery to the Bulgarian 1st Army, with its 34th a/a section attached to 5th Dunavska Division, and to the German 11th Army, with the 32nd a/a section attached to 2nd Trakiska and the 33th a/a section to 3rd Balkanska Division).

 1918